kevinfreeman1101/writing/Writing by Category/Philosophy/Scriptures/Biblical/Paraphrased Versions/Luke.md

 ## Response

+Here is a paraphrased version of the Book of Luke using the original Greek text:

 **Luke 1:5-25**: The Birth of John the Baptist Zechariah, a priest, was visited by an angel who announced that his wife would bear a son, John the Baptist.
 Zechariah doubted the news and became mute until John's birth.